ZResnick/Algorama/README.md

 ### Binary Trees

-Note you can require a BST creator from ./treeCreator for testing purposes using -----> const bst = require(./)treeCreator)
+Note you can require a BST creator from ./treeCreator for testing purposes using -----> const bst = require('./treeCreator')

 - Simple Binary Search (E)
 - Merge Binary Trees (E)
+- Max Depth of a Binary Tree